DaniellaFreese/DaniellaFreese.github.io/content/article/mesh/kuma-envoy-proxy-filterchains.md

 categories: ["Service Mesh"]
 tags: ["service mesh", "Kong Mesh", "Kuma", "Envoy Proxy"]
 toc: false
-summary: "**Situation:** Learning more about Kong Mesh and Envoy Proxy Part: I wanted to understand specifically how a Traffic Route translates to Envoy Proxy Configuration and which Sidecar Proxies."
+summary: "**Situation:** Learning more about Kong Mesh and Envoy Proxy: I wanted to understand specifically how a Traffic Route translates to Envoy Proxy Configuration and which Sidecar Proxies."
 author: "djfreese"
 ---

-**Situation:** Learning more about Kong Mesh and Envoy Proxy Part: I wanted to understand specifically how a Traffic Route translates to Envoy Proxy Configuration and which Sidecar Proxies.
+**Situation:** Learning more about Kong Mesh and Envoy Proxy: I wanted to understand specifically how a Traffic Route translates to Envoy Proxy Configuration and which Sidecar Proxies.

 In the previous blog I quickly ran through the configuration of a delegated gateway, and services to see all the moving parts of the Envoy Proxy Configuration.
 In this second blog I want to very specifically notes how the `Traffic Route` is translated to Envoy and passed down.